colejarczyk/doc/userguide/transactions/menu/returns.rst

 Example of customer points and profitability factors behavior after return
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Your customer **transaction value is 40 €** and include following products:
+Your customer **transaction value is 40 €** and includes following products:

  - Product A – 10 €
  - Product B – 10 €